 Because they’re small, you can carry them on your keychain and most people won’t bat an eye.

-In fact, some companies make tactical pens that can be used to defend yourself.
+Some companies even offer tactical pens that can be used as a Kubaton to defend yourself.

 (See our list of the best tactical pens for self defense)